outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

     6. root\_key: the path to DM-crypt LUKS key-file.
 The value should be relative path to root_keydev mount point.
     7. You can use device file name or use UUID instead for those arguments.
 It's free choince.
     8. The 2nd reference adds a parameter 'target=cryptroot' whose usage is unclear.
 Don't try this if not sure.
+2. rc-service lvmetad start

+    After getting into new Gentoo system, *grub2-mkconfig* might complain about *lvmetad* issue which does no harm.
+If you really want to get rid of the warning, just run *rc-service lvmetad start* before *grub2-mkconfig* and remember to stop afterwards.
 3. grub2-mkconfig -o /boot/grub/grub.cfg

     In chroot, grub2-mkconfig failed to probe (by calling os-prober) Windows on HDD.
 When getting into Gentoo, execute it again to make up.

-    In real Gentoo system, *grub2-mkconfig* might complain about *lvmetad* issue which does no harm.
-If you really want to get rid of the warning, just run *rc-service lvmetad start* before *grub2-mkconfig*.

 4. In our scheme, boot and EFI shared partition is not encrypted.
 If it is encrypted by LUKS too, we need more configurations.
 Read [grub2 advanced storage](https://wiki.gentoo.org/wiki/GRUB2/AdvancedStorage).